 When it comes to Baked Mini Donut Muffins, more is more!
 I will happily take one (or 6!) in place of a big Donut.
-If you love donuts, be sure to try my Homemade Apple Fritters!
+If you love donuts, be sure to try my Homemade Apple Fritters

 SUGAR COVERED DONUT MUFFIN VARIATION: Preheat oven to 350 degrees F. Grease mini muffin pan.
 Prepare dough as above.
 Bake for 8-10 minutes.
 Cool in pan on a wire rack.
 Melt 2 tablespoons butter in a dish.
-Put ½ cup butter in separate dish.
+Put ½ cup butter in a separate dish.
 Dip mini donut muffins into butter then roll in sugar.

 BAKED DONUT HOLE VARIATION: Preheat oven to 350 degrees F. Grease a donut hole pan.
 Prepare dough as above.
 Bake for 8-10 minutes.
 Cool in pan on a wire rack.
 Prepare glaze and dip donut balls into the glaze with a fork.
 Makes 2-dozen donut balls.

 BAKED DONUT VARIATION: Preheat oven to 350 degrees F. Grease a donut pan.
 Prepare dough as above.
 Bake 12-15 minutes.
 Cool for one minute then run a butter knife around the edge.
 Move donut to the cooling rack.
 Prepare glaze.
 Dip the donuts into the glaze and return donut to the cooling rack.
 Add sprinkles or embellishment if you prefer.
 Makes 12 donuts.

 There are a few ways to properly store muffins.